cypress-io/circleci-orb/README.md

 For the Orb Quick Start Guide and usage cases, view the CircleCI [Cypress orb documentation](https://circleci.com/developer/orbs/orb/cypress-io/cypress).

----
+💡 In CircleCI, a **Job** is a collection of steps to carry out an action.
+A **Command** defines a sequence of steps as a map to be executed in a job.
+Below are the jobs and commands that will allow you to run your Cypress tests with an out-of-the-box or customized configuration.

 ## How to enable

-**Note ⚠️:** To use CircleCI Orbs in your projects, you need to enable two settings:
+**Note** To use CircleCI Orbs in your projects, you need to enable some settings:

 - From organization settings allow using uncertified orbs `Settings -> Security -> Allow uncertified orbs`
-- From the project's settings allow beta features `Settings -> Advanced Settings -> Enable pipelines`

 See the official [CircleCI documentation](https://circleci.com/docs/2.0/using-orbs/).

 ---

-In CircleCi, a "job" is just a collection of steps to carry out an action and a "command" defines a sequence of steps as a map to be executed in a job."

-Below are the jobs and commands that will allow you to run your Cypress tests with an out-of-the-box or customized configuration.

 ## Jobs

-### run
+### _run_

-A single, complete job to run Cypress tests in your application.
-This is the out-of-the-box solution that will work for most use-cases.
+A complete job to run Cypress tests in your application.
+This is the out-of-the-box solution that will work for most use cases.

-## Basic Setup
+#### Basic Setup

 A typical project can have: